build-on-aws/content/posts/llm-falcon-40b-model-deployment-v2/index.md

 )
 ```

-5. You can now use the code in the notebook to make text generations.
-For reference, this is sample code you can run (copied form the notebook):
+You can now use the code in the notebook to make text generations.
+For reference, this is sample code you can run (copied from the notebook):

 ```python
 def query_endpoint(payload):